pingcap/docs/troubleshoot-high-disk-io.md

     You can check the monitoring panel (**Grafana** -> **TiKV** -> **errors**) to confirm the specific cause of the `busy` error. `server is busy` is TiKV's flow control mechanism.
 In this way, TiKV informs `tidb/ti-client` that the current pressure of TiKV is too high, and the client should try later.

-- "Write stall" appears in TiKV RocksDB logs.
+- `Write stall` appears in TiKV RocksDB logs.

     It might be that too many level-0 SST files cause the write stall.
 To address the issue, you can add the `[rocksdb] max-sub-compactions = 2 (or 3)` parameter to speed up the compaction of level-0 SST files.
 This parameter means that the compaction tasks of level-0 to level-1 can be divided into `max-sub-compactions` subtasks for multi-threaded concurrent execution.